 They recently launched a referral program to let their bigger-name followers offer discounts on their products, as well as other incentives, to their following, thus spreading the word about the brand even further.

 4 Steps to Getting Started with Influencer Marketing

+The digital marketing landscape is constantly evolving, so it’s important that to stay on top of the newest marketing trends.
 Now that you know what influencer marketing is, and how it can help promote your brand, here’s how to get started: